-- Using AT-SMS protocol described above if you establish a connection to the router using a serial interface or Ethernet (TCP), then you can use AT commands to send and manage SMS messages.
-See "AT Commands" application note.
-You can download the PDF on the Internet at: https://www.doc.hirschmann.com. - Using HTTP POST method for a remote execution, calling CGI scripts in the router. - From Web interface of the router, in Administration section, Send SMS item, see Chapter 6.8 - Using gsmsms command e.g. in terminal when connected to the router via SSH.
+- Using AT-SMS protocol described above if you establish a connection to the router using a serial interface or Ethernet (TCP), then you can use AT commands to send and manage SMS messages. - Using HTTP POST method for a remote execution, calling CGI scripts in the router. - From Web interface of the router, in Administration section, Send SMS item, see 6.8 Chapter. - Using gsmsms command e.g. in terminal when connected to the router via SSH.